-Autumn crafts are a great way to get kids excited about the change in season and I love apple crafts for kids as it helps to get them excited about healthy food too!
-These apple suncatchers are a great cutting activity for preschoolers – I made these with my daughter who was three at the time and they’re great for kids to be able to display their artwork afterwards too.
+Autumn crafts are a great way to get kids excited about the change in season and I love apple crafts for kids as it helps to get them excited about healthy food too.
+This apple suncatcher craft is a great cutting activity for preschoolers – I made these with my daughter who was three at the time and they’re great for kids to be able to display their artwork afterwards too.

 I have included links to affiliate programmes in this post if you click on these and buy I may earn a small commission.
 Affiliate links in the text are marked with an asterisk.